 It does an excellent job of creating and managing documents and reports as well as ensuring privacy & security, and managing business workspaces.
 You can choose to run ONLYOFFICE on a private server for free among other user options.

 10. Apache OpenOffice

-The last but certainly not the least is Apache OpenOffice.
-It is a free and open source office suite for creating and managing reports, documents, tables, smart art, and presentations.
+Last but certainly not least is Apache OpenOffice.
+It is a free and open-source office suite for creating and managing reports, documents, tables, smart art, and presentations.

 The project is always being improved upon by various contributors who have successfully satisfied millions of people all over the world due to the quality of time and thought they put into it.